togakangaroo/ApprovalTests.BetterPdfVerification/README.md

 	string pdfFilePath = getSamplePdfPath();
     PdfApprovals.Verify(pdfFilePath);

+Unfortunately, pdf files can have embedded all sorts of things like fonts that will vary depending on what system they were run on.
+BetterPdfVerification now supports visual verification

+    PdfApprovals.VerifyVisually(createSamplePdf());

+Will first convert the pdf to a Tiff file and trigger verification on that.

 ## Notes

 * This library uses [PdfSharp](http://pdfsharp.com/PDFsharp/) to normalize as much as possible to known values.
-[Unfortunately, it cannot do so for the ID](http://forum.pdfsharp.net/viewtopic.php?f=2&t=2656&p=7644#p7644) [nor timezone offsets](//https://pdfsharp.codeplex.com/workitem/16846)
+[Unfortunately, it cannot do so for things like embedded fonts as PdfSharp does not supply a good facility for this](http://stackoverflow.com/a/23905287/5056).
+In such a situation try using the `VerifyVisually` verifier.